Countdown to the new Tax Year

 When agreeing upon a contract, even if it's one written by yourself, make sure that you have checked and amended any changes that you need to before you sign the contract and send it to the agency or client.

-Once sent, ensure that the contract is signed by both parties, making clear your start and end date before starting any work.
+Once sent, ensure that the contract is signed by both parties, making clear your start and end date before commencing any work.

-Ensuring that your contract has been checked for IR35 and signed by both yourself and the client, you are aiding in the case where a client may cancel a contract.
+Ensuring that your contract has undergone an IR35 review and been signed by both yourself and the client, you are safeguarding yourself in the case where a client may cancel a contract.
 However, if they do cancel a contract for any reason, here's a guide of what actions you can take.

-Due to the nature of contracting, it does come with an array of benefits such as being your own boss and deciding when, where and how you work but a notice period is not one of them.
-Although if you wish, notice rights can be included within the contract.
+Due to the nature of contracting, you're entitled to an array of benefits such as being your own boss and deciding when, where and how you work.
+Having a notice period is not one of these benefits - unless you and the client have specifically agreed to the inclusion of a notice right within the contract.
 If you have chosen to find your contract through a recruitment agency, then they can help with drafting up a contract and making sure that a notice period is included.

 On some occasions, the contract may not have been signed or provided at all and in this instance, if you have already started the work for the client and can provide evidence through timesheets, emails and meeting notes, then English Contract Law may apply.

-As a contractor you have very few employment rights, bearing in mind that you aren’t a permanent employee, you do however receive a different batch of benefits such as choosing when, where and how you work and being your own boss.
+As a contractor you have very few employment rights.
+Bearing in mind that you aren’t a permanent employee, you do receive a different batch of benefits such as choosing when, where and how you work - and being your own boss.

-However, if you’re still unsure, here are some rights you do have as a contractor.
+However, if you’re still unsure, here are some rights you have as a contractor.

-If a client has cancelled the contract in a way which does not adhere to its termination terms and conditions, then the client is in effect, breaching the contract.
-If this is the case then legal action could be taken, however, this could be a more complicated route than first expected, so think it over.
-Don’t forget that you yourself, are also liable for breaching the contract on your end as well.
+If a client has cancelled the contract in a way which does not adhere to its termination terms and conditions, then the client is - in effect - breaching the contract.
+If this is the case then legal action could be taken; this could be a more complicated route than first expected, so think it over before committing to it.
+Don’t forget that you remain liable for contract breaches on your end as well.

-A breach can occur when either party do not meet the terms and conditions of the contract, although there are two different kinds of contract breach, which are as follows.
+A breach can occur when either party fails to meet the terms and conditions of the contract.
+A contract can be breached in the following ways:

 Minor Breach – a minor breach is a small mistake which can be rectified when discussed between contractor and client.
 Ensure that if this ever happens to make a real effort at correcting the mistake before perusing for damages.